-These last three observances symbolize the climatic work of the Christian redemption, and are associated with the installation of the Kingdom of God in the earth.
+These final three observances symbolize the climactic work of the Christian redemption, and are associated with the installation of the Kingdom of God in the earth.
 As I see it, the spiritual fulfillments of the Blowing of Trumpets, the Day of Atonement, and the feast of Tabernacles, are taking place today with those Christians who are open to the Spirit of God.

 God has told us that He will give us both the former rain and the latter rain in the first month, in Tishri as I believe.

-Prior to our day the emphasis has been upon the good Shepherd leaving the ninety and nine to go after the lamb that is in trouble.
-But today God is speaking to us about His Kingdom and the war against evil spirit; about a winnowing of our personality so that which is not of Christ will be removed from us.
+Prior to our day, the emphasis was on the good Shepherd leaving the ninety and nine to go after the lamb that is in trouble.
+But today, God is speaking to us about His Kingdom and the war against evil spirits, about a winnowing of our personality so that what is not of Christ will be removed from us.
 Unquestionably a fresh wind is blowing, and this is reflected in the new choruses which sometimes announce the Kingdom of God.

 Having been a Christian for over sixty years, I can tell you that the old hymns, like “What a Friend We Have in Jesus” are not as prominent in some of the churches that are pressing forward in Christ as was true in time past.
 There is a new sound: “Blow the Trumpet in Zion”!